lop-Louis/go-to-docs/docs/band-a.md

 1. Replace any company / product / vendor names with neutral descriptors ("the organization", "the platform")
 2. Convert exact numbers to ranges or relative changes ("~15% increase", "5–10", "a few", "several")
 3. Remove or recreate screenshots using dummy data (avoid cropping with sensitive fragments)
-4. Strip internal links, ticket references (use `TICKET-ID` placeholder when explaining processes)
+4. Strip internal links, ticket references (use `TICKET-ID` placeholder when explaining processes); avoid real calendar dates — use relative phrasing
 5. Search for any secrets, access tokens, environment variable values – remove entirely
 6. Replace calendar dates with relative phrasing ("within 3 months", "quarterly", "weekly")
 7. Review frontmatter: `band: A` and `owner` are present and accurate